downsmash/downsmash/README.md

 The methodology used is fairly brittle and may not generalize to other games.

-Requires OpenCV, Numpy, and scikit-learn.
+Depends on OpenCV, Pandas, and scikit-learn.

 ## Synopsis
 ```